 The panel has a chair and vice chair, and is coordinated by its executive committee.

-The lawyers currently serving in these roles, and the members of its executive committee, are depicted here.
 Each major work streams of the panel is coordinated by a member of the executive committee.

-Members of the panel are listed here.
+Composition of the executive committee (noting primary points of contact) are listed here.

 National contact groups